 Data breaches can be caused by physical property being stolen too.
-If your servers, laptops, cell phones or other electronics are not secure and easy to steal, you are taking a big risk.
+If your servers, laptops, mobile phones or other electronics are not secure and are easy to steal, you are taking a big risk.
 Security cameras and alarms will help, but physically locking down computers and servers will help even more.

 Hire an outside expert to evaluate your risks and, if necessary, guard your property and data – physical and online.
 Make sure you do your homework, though, to ensure that the company you trust with your business is truly trustworthy.